qthom/planTIF/README.md

 if scripts are not found here they can be found at https://github.com/Maxim-Ivanov/Nielsen_et_al_2018. from Nielsen et al, 2019

 Each script refer to other scripts containing important function or algorythms

+Bed files representing each read pairs are present here.
+They have been filtered for polyA misprimming and combined with TSS-Seq clusters.